CFHS code : AL606

 Inscription : CHARLOTTE S MALTBY daughter of WILLIAM & ELIZ ELEANOR MALTBY b October [3rd or 5th] [1852 or 1862] d March 9 1876 also the above named ELIZ ELEANOR MALTBY b Jan 12th 1822 d Nov 10 1883 a loving wife and mother and a faithful friend also AUGUSTUS JOHN MALTBY b Dec 19 1856 d Sep 7 1887 also WILLIAM MALTBY d March 11th 1907 aged 80

 Monument : Headstone (broken, one kerb stone remains)

 Above information amended from Cambridge Family History Society Survey

-Monument The headstone was restored sometime after the CFHS survey but the inscription is not easy to read.
-Location – Three rows west of the central path and 6 rows north of the northern path.
+The headstone was restored sometime after the CFHS survey but the inscription is not easy to read.
+It is located three rows west of the central path and six rows north of the northern path.

 CHARLOTTE S MALTBY daughter of WILLIAM & ELIZ ELEANOR MALTBY